ilcneto/plant-vascular-variants-database/README.md

 This component comprises high-resolution datasets focused on specific orders or families.
 The datasets include species-level coding and expanded anatomical or functional information.
 Each module includes a README that provides detailed scope and citation instructions.

 ### Taxonomic coverage
 The summary outputs below describe the current taxonomic coverage of vascular variants across seed plants in the Plant Vascular Variants Database.
-These summaries include the number of orders and families represented in the database and the distribution of vascular variant categories and patterns (see notes on monocots below).
-All summary tables and figures are automatically generated from the global survey dataset [data/global-survey/Table 2.csv].
+These summaries include the number of orders and families represented in the database and the distribution of vascular variant categories and patterns (*see notes on monocots below*).
+All summary tables and figures are generated from the global survey dataset [data/global-survey/Table 2.csv].
 Scripts used to generate these outputs are available in the scripts/ directory, and the resulting summary files are stored in the summary/ directory.

 Current summary outputs include:
 - vascular_variant_category_summary.csv